 Features of Selenium WebDriver

-WebDriver supports diverse range of web browsers and their versions.
+WebDriver supports a diverse range of web browsers and their versions.
 It supports all the conventional browsers in addition to some unique and rare browsers like HtmlUnit browser unlike Selenium RC and Selenium IDE.

 HtmlUnit Browser executes the test scripts analogous to other browsers except the fact that it runs in the headless mode i.e. GUI-less mode and the user won’t be able to view the test script execution.
 Said that the test script execution transpires in headless mode, thus the execution speed takes a roll and quickens the execution.

-WebDriver also supports web based mobile testing.
-Thus it provides AndroidDriver and IphoneDriver to back web based mobile testing.
+WebDriver also supports web-based mobile testing.
+Thus it provides AndroidDriver and IphoneDriver to back web-based mobile testing.

 Note: WebDriver doesn’t readily support new browsers.

-Earlier in the sessions we learned to create scripts using record and playback functionality.
+Earlier in the sessions, we learned to create scripts using record and playback functionality.
 We also saw how to create them manually using Selenese commands.
 While creating such test scripts, we come across various constraints.